marcosgambeta/harbourpp-v1/CODESTYLE.md

 The Harbour++ source code use `nullptr` in place of `NULL`, because `nullptr` is safer while `NULL` is ambiguous and can result in errors in some contexts.

+Info from Google IA:

+The nullptr keyword in C++ offers several advantages over using NULL or 0 to represent null pointers:

+Type Safety:
+nullptr has its own type (std::nullptr_t) and cannot be implicitly converted to integral types (except for bool).
+This prevents accidental type mismatches and errors that can occur with NULL or 0, which are often treated as integers.

+Improved Readability:
+Code using nullptr is more self-explanatory.
+It clearly indicates the intent to use a null pointer, making the code easier to understand and maintain.

+Function Overload Resolution:
+When passing a null pointer as an argument to overloaded functions, nullptr avoids ambiguity.
+It ensures the correct overload is called, unlike NULL or 0, which can be interpreted as integers, leading to unexpected behavior.

+Template Specialization:
+nullptr allows for template specialization, enabling the creation of specific implementations for null pointer cases.
+This is not possible with NULL or 0.

+Compiler Support:
+Modern compilers provide better diagnostics and error messages when nullptr is used incorrectly, helping developers catch potential issues early in the development process.

+Clarity with Auto Variables:
+nullptr helps avoid ambiguity when using the auto keyword for type deduction.
+The compiler can correctly deduce the type as a pointer type when nullptr is used.

+No Implicit Conversion to Non-Pointer Types:
+nullptr cannot be unintentionally converted to non-pointer types, reducing the risk of errors.

+Consistent Behavior:
+nullptr ensures consistent behavior when comparing pointers.
+Comparisons between two nullptr values always behave as expected.

+Managed Code Support:
+nullptr works correctly with both native and managed code, ensuring compatibility in mixed environments.

+In summary, nullptr provides a safer, more readable, and less error-prone way to represent null pointers in C++ compared to NULL or 0.
+It is the recommended approach for modern C++ development.

 ## Testing pointers

 ```